Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Linear Gaussian implementation

-For the $L$-scan approximation the appropriate choice of $L$ depends on the linear and Gaussian models \eqref{eq:linear_gaussian_model}, and how well the cross-covariances $P_{k|k}^{[k,k']}$ can be approximated by all-zero matrices $\zeromatrix_{n_x \times n_x}$ for time steps $k' < k-L$.
-The simulation study in \cite[Sec.
-VII]{GarciaFernandezS:2019} showed that the larger $L$ is, the more accurate the resulting tracking filter is, at the price of a computational cost that increases as $L$ increases.
-One implementation alternative that potentially is computationally cheap and has low memory requirements is a $1$-scan approximation, combined with backwards \textsc{rts}-smoothing, where the backwards smoothing is only performed for selected Bernoulli densities $f_{k|k}^{i,\assoc^i}(\traj)$ when it is deemed necessary, e.g., to perform trajectory estimation \cite{XiaGSGFW:jaifMultiScanPMBMtrackers}.
+For the $L$-scan approximation, the appropriate choice of $L$ depends on the linear and Gaussian models \eqref{eq:linear_gaussian_model}, and how well the cross-covariances $P_{k|k}^{[k,k']}$ can be approximated by all-zero matrices $\zeromatrix_{n_x \times n_x}$ for time steps $k' < k-L$.
+The larger $L$ is, the more accurate the resulting tracking filter is, at the price of an increased computational cost.
+One implementation alternative that is computationally cheap and has low memory requirements is to perform a fixed-lag \textsc{rts}-smoothing for selected Bernoulli densities $f_{k|k}^{i,\assoc^i}(\traj)$ (keeping multiple hypotheses between scans) when it is deemed necessary, e.g., to perform trajectory estimation \cite{XiaGSGFW:jaifMultiScanPMBMtrackers}.
+In addition, for \tpmbm implementation for the set of all trajectories, we do not update single trajectory hypotheses with a small probability $P(\epsilon=k)$ of being present at the current time step $k$.

-Lastly, the predictions and updates can be generalized to non-linear models, e.g., using linearization; details for the Gaussian information form are found in \cite{reustice-2006b,WalterEL:2007,MahonWPJR:2008}.
+Lastly, as with \mht, \dglmb and \pmbm filters, the number of global hypotheses in the \tpmbm filters grows fast in time, so we use pruning methods for computational tractability.
+The \pmbm posterior density \eqref{eq:PMBMdensityDefinition} remains a \pmbm, keeping the symmetry of the density over the elements of the set, if we 1) prune {\mb}s with small global hypothesis weights (and then re-normalise remaining weights), 2) prune Bernoulli components with a small probability of existence, and 3) prune \ppp intensity components with small weights, see details in \cite{GranstromFS:2016_PMBMETT,Angel20}.
+That is, if pruning keeps the set of global hypotheses $\widetilde{\assocspace}_{k|k'}\subseteq \assocspace_{k|k'}$ the \pmbm is of the form \eqref{eq:PMBMdensityDefinition1} with an \mbm density

+In \pmbm pruning, keeping the {\mb}s with largest weights minimises an upper bound of the mean absolute error \cite[Sec.
+V.D]{GranstromFS:2016_PMBMETT}.
+Standard methods can then be used to select local and global hypotheses with non-negligible weights.
+For example, we can use gating \cite{Challa_book11}, single-scan data association solvers such as the Hungarian method and Jonker-Volgenant-Castanon algorithm \cite{Crouse16}, $M$-best single-scan data association methods, such as Murty's algorithm \cite{Murty:1968}, single-scan sampling (e.g. Gibbs sampling) \cite{Morelande09,VoVH:2017, Hue02}, multi-scan data associations via Lagrangian relaxation \cite{Poore97, Deb97, XiaGSGFW:jaifMultiScanPMBMtrackers}, multi-scan generalised Murty's algorithm \cite{Fortunato07} and multi-scan sampling (e.g. Markov chain Monte Carlo or Gibbs sampling) \cite{OhRS:2009, He18,VoV:2019}.

+The above pruning algorithms have different pros and cons related to accuracy and computational complexity, and which one to use can be application dependent.
+Importantly, all the pruning strategies can be used in the different filtering frameworks to address the data association problem.
+For example, Murty's algorithm is ensured to obtain the $k$-best global hypotheses arising from a previous global hypothesis with a quartic complexity in the number of measurements $O(m_k^4)$.
+Gibbs sampling can achieve a linear complexity in the number of measurements $O(m_k)$, but it is not ensured to obtain the $k$-best global hypotheses \cite{VoVH:2017}.